chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Description of the Case
 -----------------------

 Laser powder bed fusion is a manufacturing process using a laser to selectively melt and consolidate, layer-by-layer, a metal powder.
-Simply, it corresponds to 3D printing with a metal powder as the raw material.
+Simply, it corresponds to 3D printing with a metal powder.
 The main laser-material interaction takes place at the melt pool scale where the flow dynamics involve multiple driving forces:

 - phase change due to laser heating
-- surface tension due to the small scale of the melt pool
+- surface tension effects due to the small scale of the melt pool
-- evaporative cooling and recoil pressure due to temperature reaching the boiling point
+- evaporative cooling and recoil pressure as temperature reaches the boiling point

-In this example, we are considering the static irradiation of Ti6Al4V bare plate (without powder) in a building chamber backfilled with Argon to study the melt pool dynamics.
+In this example, we consider the static irradiation of Ti6Al4V bare plate (without powder) in a building chamber backfilled with Argon to study the melt pool dynamics.
 We simulate an irradiation of :math:`0.5 \;\text{ms}` by a laser beam with a diameter of :math:`140\;\mu\text{m}` and a power of :math:`156\;\text{W}`.
 The following figure shows the case setup, which is based on the experimental work of Cunningham *et al.* [#cunningham2019]_

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/new-benchmark.png                                                                             |